cantaloupe-project/cantaloupe/README.md

 processor varies depending on the codec JARs available in the classpath.
 (JAI-EXT)[https://github.com/geosolutions-it/jai-ext] by GeoSolutions is bundled in to improve the versatility of this processor.

+### JaiProcessor

+JaiProcessor uses the Java Advanced Imaging (JAI) framework.
+JAI is very powerful, but has not been updated in many years.
+Nevertheless, it still works.

+JaiProcessor's main advantage is its internal tiling engine which makes it abie to selectively load image regions (with some formats).
+This can result in a huge performance win for very large images, but only with the FilesystemResolver.

+JaiProcessor can read and write the same formats as ImageIoProcessor.

 ### GraphicsMagickProcessor